 Many universities and student organisations host cultural exchange events where students can share and learn about different cultures.
 These events can include international food festivals, cultural performances, and themed parties.

-The Global Gathering event at the University of Warwick is an annual celebration where students worldwide showcase their cultures through music, dance, food, and traditional attire.
+Example: The Global Gathering event at the University of Warwick is an annual celebration where students worldwide showcase their cultures through music, dance, food, and traditional attire.
 Participating in or attending such events can broaden your cultural understanding and help you make new friends.

 9. Utilise Social Media and Online Platforms